ota-meshi/eslint-plugin-lodash-template/docs/rules/html-content-newline.md

-# require or disallow a line break before and after html contents (lodash-template/html-content-newline)
+# require or disallow a line break before and after HTML contents (lodash-template/html-content-newline)

 - :gear: This rule is included in `"plugin:lodash-template/recommended-with-html"` and `"plugin:lodash-template/all"`.
 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 ## Rule Details

-This rule enforces a line break (or no line break) before and after html contents.
+This rule enforces a line break (or no line break) before and after HTML contents.

 :-1: Examples of **incorrect** for this rule: